Best Decomposed Granite for Playgrounds in 2026

 Drainage capabilities prevent the formation of slippery puddles that create hazardous conditions.
 Unlike rubber surfaces or solid materials, decomposed granite allows water to percolate through immediately, maintaining traction even during wet weather.
 This feature proves especially valuable in regions with frequent rainfall or where sprinkler systems operate nearby.

 The material’s non-toxic composition eliminates concerns about chemical exposure that can arise with synthetic playground surfaces.
-According to hellogravel.com, decomposed granite naturally resists pest infiltration and weed growth without requiring chemical treatments, creating a healthier play environment for children.
+According to hellogravel.com/guides, decomposed granite naturally resists pest infiltration and weed growth without requiring chemical treatments, creating a healthier play environment for children.

 Safety Tip: Always verify that your chosen decomposed granite meets local playground safety regulations.
 Some jurisdictions have specific requirements for surfacing materials and installation depths.